 If you notice that your guinea pig is getting smelly for no apparent reason, you may want to check the grease gland.
 Males, in particular, can sometimes get an oily build-up of grease and hair in their grease glands.
-If so, you can clean it with coconut oil or some mild soap and water.
-You can find many videos on YouTube on how to clean a guinea pig’s grease gland.
+This doesn’t happen frequently in healthy pigs, but if it needs cleaning, you can do it with coconut oil or some mild soap and water.
+You can find videos on YouTube on how to clean a guinea pig’s grease gland.

 Do Guinea Pigs Smell Worse Than Rabbits?

 No, rabbits overall will have a stronger natural smell than guinea pigs.
 Rabbits are larger animals and therefore have a stronger ammonia smell from their pee.

 Males especially can spray and mark much further than guinea pigs, and the smell is much more obvious.

 However, if rabbits are spayed/neutered and litter trained, rabbits are not necessarily any smellier than guinea pigs.